followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onCellHoverChanged.md

 <!--typeFunctionParamName1_field11-->rowIndex<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->Number<!--/typeFunctionParamType1_field11-->
 <!--typeFunctionParamDescription1_field11-->
-The visible index of the row to which the cell belongs.
+The index of the row to which the cell belongs.
+Refer to [Column and Row Indexes](/Documentation/Guide/Widgets/TreeList/Columns/Column_and_Row_Indexes/) for more information.
 <!--/typeFunctionParamDescription1_field11-->
 <!--typeFunctionParamName1_field12-->column<!--/typeFunctionParamName1_field12-->
 <!--typeFunctionParamType1_field12-->dxTreeListColumn<!--/typeFunctionParamType1_field12-->